paesanilab/MB-Fit/docs/SMILES.md

 SMILES = O(H)H,O(H)H
 ```

-## Why do I have to specify the SMILE string?
+## Why do I have to specify the SMILES string?

-The SMILE string for each fragment is used to
+The SMILES string for each fragment is used to
 find the 12, 13, and 14 excluded pairs of the fragment. <br>
-In order to find which atoms are 1, 2, or 3 bonds apart,
+In order to determine which atoms are separated by 1, 2, or 3 bonds,
-we must know which atoms are bonded to eachother.
+we must know which atoms are bonded to each other.
 This
-information is included in the SMILE string. <br>
+information is contained in the SMILES string. <br>
 <br>
 Additionally, we need to know which atoms are bonded
-to apply standard order before interacting with the database,
+to apply standard order before interacting with the database
-so we need the SMILE string for this too.
+to ensure that atom coordinates are retrieved in the correct order.
+This standard order is also deduced from the molecular connectivity
+that is encoded in the SMILES string.

-## How should I specify the SMILE string?
+## How should I specify the SMILES string?

-The SMILE string for each fragment must follow the
+The SMILES string for each fragment must follow the
 [general rules](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system#Description)
-of SMILE strings in addition to the following extra rules:
+of SMILES strings in addition to the following extra rules:
- * Order of atoms in the SMILE string must match the
+ * Order of atoms in the SMILES string must match the
- order of the atoms in the '.xyz' file.
+ order of the atoms in the coordinate specification ('.xyz' file).
- * All Hydrogens must be included explicity.
+ * All hydrogen atoms must be included explicity.
  * Do not include any information about charges
- in your SMILE string.
+ in your SMILES string.

-## Is there an algorithm I can apply to generate these SMILE strings?
+## Is there an algorithm I can apply to generate these SMILES strings?

 Yes!
-While it doesn't matter how you generate the SMILE
+While it does not matter how you generate the SMILES
 string as long as it follows the above rules, this is the
-algorithm I recommend applying:
+recommended algorithm:

 1) Write out all atoms of the fragment in the
-same order they are in your '.xyz' file.
+same order they appear in your '.xyz' file.
 Remember, if
-any atom name is 2 letters, you must but braces around it.
+any atom name is 2 letters, you must put square brackets around it.

 2) Add a '.' between any atoms that are not bonded.

 3) Add numbers after atoms to signify bonds between
 non-adjacent atoms.
-In the SMILE format you can bond two
+In the SMILES format you can bond two
 non-adjacent atoms by putting the same digit after them.
-For example, the SMILE string 'C1CC1' species a ring of 3
+For example, the SMILES string 'C1CC1' species a ring of 3
 carbons.
 When there are multiple digits after a single atom
-each digit is treated independently, 'C12.C23.C31' also
+each digit is treated independently.
+For instance, 'C12.C23.C31'
-specifies a ring of 3 carbons.
-If you need to specify
+also specifies a ring of 3 carbons.
+In this representation we
+have removed the implicit bond between adjacent atoms by adding
+a dot, and then introduced bonds between each pair of carbon atoms.
-more than 10 bonds this way you can use % signs to
+If you need to specify more than 10 bonds you can use % signs to
 combine multiple digits: 'C%10%20.C%20%30.C%30%10' also
 specifies a ring of 3 carbons.